mariam-arshad04/EcoVoltify/README.md

 Open [http://localhost/phpmyadmin](http://localhost/phpmyadmin)

 - Click **New**
-- Create a new database with the name: `aldawa`
+- Create a new database with the name: `ecovltify2`

 #### 6. Import the SQL File

-- Inside phpMyAdmin, select the `aldawa` database
+- Inside phpMyAdmin, select the `ecovoltify2` database
 - Click the **Import** tab
 - Browse and select the `aldawa.sql` file from the `database/` folder of the project